 Medical Massage Therapy is a Priority at New York Hospital

 In Buffalo, New York, the Sisters of Charity Hospital is offering hospital-based medical massage therapy, writes Massage Magazine.
 Roughly 80 percent of the hospital’s medical massage therapy clients are seen daily, mainly due to no-fault (auto accident injuries) or workers’ compensation claims.
 Hospital massage therapists also receive orders from doctors to see patients in the hospital.
 For example, on Wednesdays, the medical massage team can offer massage therapy services to cancer patients.

 Massage Magazine says that The National Center for Complementary and Integrative Health (NCCIH) notes that this can be beneficial, as many reviews and studies have found that, “at least for the short term, massage therapy for cancer patients may reduce pain, promote relaxation, and boost mood.”
 Read more.

 Bodyfriend Introduces Brain Massage Technology

 Bodyfriend, the Korean massage chair maker, has introduced brain massaging technology, writes the Korean Herald.
-CEO of the company Park Sang-hyun reports that his company is the first to introduce a patent for this new technology, which has already been applied to five of the Bodyfriend’s massage chair models.
+CEO of the company Park Sang-Hyun reports that his company is the first to introduce a patent for this new technology, which has already been applied to five of the Bodyfriend’s massage chair models.

-The technology used binaural beat, which helps relieve fatigue that is released through a type of meditation music from both sides of the chair.
+The technology used a binaural beat, which helps relieve fatigue that is released through a type of meditation music from both sides of the chair.
 Read more.